 - The station does not have the expertise to diagnose and repair your specific vehicle.

-- The vehicle owner is uncooperative or unwilling to work within CAP guidelines
+- The consumer is uncooperative or unwilling to work within CAP guidelines.

 - Air filters

 - Charging and starting system

 - Completing OBD II drive cycles (The station may allow the consumer to complete.)